oscarflow/PDF-Text-Extractor/email-accessibility-guide.md

 # Email Accessibility & Dark Mode Guide

 ## Overview
 This guide provides practical instructions for adding ARIA roles and dark mode support to our existing table-based email HTML.
-Our codebase uses `<td>` elements with classes like `.h1`, `.h2`, `.p`, and `.ul` rather than semantic HTML tags.
-ARIA roles help assistive technology understand the structure of our content.

 ---

 ## ARIA Roles for Semantic Structure

 ### Why Use ARIA in Email HTML?

-Email HTML relies on tables for layout compatibility across email clients.
-Since we can't use semantic tags like `<h1>`, `<p>`, or `<ul>`, ARIA roles communicate document structure to screen readers.
+We don't use semantic tags like `<h1>`, `<p>`, or `<ul>`, so ARIA roles provide another way to communicate document structure to screen readers.

 ### Heading Roles